-

 Leave a comment

-The actor is making his West End debut in James Graham’s Best of Enemies.
+The Elton John-scored musical is coming to the West End this October.
 Read my full London Theatre article here

 Leave a comment